vishnu-engg-push/employees/README.md

 ### Sample Go Application using MongoDB and Redis

 This is a sample go application using mongoDB as database and redis as cache.
-The CRUD API is written for both database and redis.
+The CRUD API is written for both mongo and redis.

 #### Requirements to run the application in local:
 1. **Go** - tested on go version 1.15.3, the latest stable go version at the time of the writing.
 Ideally, the go version should be at least 1.11+.